noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 As mentioned in the [Start Here Guide](./starthere.md), you will need at least one Enjin wallet to work with the platform, but it is a good practice to consider *two* wallets: one Master wallet, and a secondary Item Vault wallet.

-The Master Wallet uses the Enjin Developer Wallet Mobile App (found here), and is used to store the ENJ/ETH you are using to craft your cryptoitems, as well as assist in the creation and minting of your cryptoitems.
+The Master Wallet uses the Enjin Developer Wallet Mobile App, and is used to store the ENJ/ETH you are using to craft your cryptoitems, as well as assist in the creation and minting operations.
 For example, you would use this wallet to create your in-game currency, and any items you would want interactively.

 The Item Vault wallet is an instance of our wallet deamon running on a secure server that you control.
-This is a hot wallet that is used with your game at runtime to automate signing of transactions dealing with cryptoitems for you game.
+This is a hot wallet that is used with your game at runtime to automate signing of transactions dealing with cryptoitems for your game.

 This guide assumes you are running on the testnet beta platform on Kovan testnet.